justin-mckay/nextfolio/content/pages/index.md

     actions: []
     text: |+
       ```
-       Step into my portfolio and blog!
+       Welcome to my portfolio and blog!

        Dive into my personal coding projects and experiments.
 From AI innovations to classic games like Tetris, my code portfolio showcases a diverse range of projects.